nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

  However many real world problems aren't so easy to solve.
 A good solution requires knowledge of the context and a lot of hard to point domain knowledge built from experience.

 Determining the exact context of a car in traffic and in order to make a decision within milliseconds to go left or right is very hard programming challenge.
-It will take you decades and you will never do it right.
+It takes you decades and you will never do it right.
 This is why a paradigm shift in creating software for the next phase of automation is needed.

 Programming computers the traditional way made it possible to put a man on the moon.
 To break new barriers in automation in our daily lives and science requires new ways of thinking about creating intelligent software.
 Machine learning is a new way to ‘program’ computers.
 When a programming challenge is too large to solve with traditional programming methods (requirements collection, decision rules collection, etc) a program for a computer should be ‘generated’.
 Generated based on some known desired output types.
 But knowing all desired output types in front for a problem solution is often impossible.
 So your new machine learning ‘program’ will get it wrong sometimes.
-Large amounts of input data will increase the quality of the generated prediction model.
+Large amounts of input data increases the quality of the generated prediction model.
 In the old traditional paradigm called ‘the program’.

 .. image:: /images/whatisml.png